KratosMultiphysics/Examples/fluid_dynamics/validation/multistage_compressible_naca_0012_Ma_0.8/README.md

 The problem is solved with a Variational Multi-Scale stabilized compressible Navier-Stokes formulation written in conservative variables (1).
 An explicit 4th order Runge-Kutta explicit strategy is used for the time discretization.
 The physics-based shock capturing technique described in (2) is also used.
 The solution from the resolution of an incompressible potential flow problem is used as initial condition.

 The computational domain is meshed with 42k linear triangular elements.
 Below three snapshots depicting the Mach number, density and shock sensor fields are shown.
 As it can be observed, the expected symmetric solution and shocks are obtained.

+It is interesting add that in this case is not necessary change the shock capturing default's settings to improve the stabilility of problem.

 <p align="center">
   <img src="data/transonic_naca_0012_mach.png" alt="Transonic flow around a NACA0012 profile Mach number field." style="width: 600px;"/>